Voices from the Past

 This blog entry displays only some of Iola's extensive collection of village photographs, memorabilia and newspaper cuttings that she has collected over the years.

-It is dated 1941.
-The foodstuffs he was not allowed to sell was uncooked meats, game and rabbit
+This document is a wartime licence detailing what foodstuff IP Jones was allowed to sell at siop ganol It is dated 1941.
+The foodstuffs he was not allowed to sell was uncooked meats, game and rabbit |

-Iola is the baby being carried by Megan Lewis ( who was the previous blog contributor Audrey Jones' best friend)
+This photograph was taken around 1938 when a biplane came down on the Gop fields behind the council houses.
+Iola is the baby being carried by Megan Lewis ( who was the previous blog contributor Audrey Jones' best friend) |

-Arthur Evans was the husband of Beryl Evans who has been interviewed earlier in this blog
+I.P Jones and Arthur Evans outside the shop.
+Arthur Evans was the husband of Beryl Evans who has been interviewed earlier in this blog |

-IP Jones with Iola in front of the shop when it was decorated for the kings coronation
+IP Jones with Iola in front of the shop when it was decorated for the kings coronation |

-A bill from the shop written out at the time that Newmarket reverted back to it's Welsh name of Trelawnyd
+A bill from the shop written out at the time that Newmarket reverted back to it's Welsh name of Trelawnyd Mrs Edwards' weekly bill was just over 2£ |

-Mr Parry, Jack Hollinworth and E Hughes Jones sitting infront of the "new" Trelawnyd sign around 1957
+Mr Parry, Jack Hollinworth and E Hughes Jones sitting infront of the "new" Trelawnyd sign around 1957 |

 Mrs Audrey Jones